 Fields Pond Audubon Center

-Located seven miles southeast of Bangor, Fields Pond Audubon Center features a modern visitor center, an 191-acre pond, and a 229-acre sanctuary with trails winding through field, wetland, forest, and lakeshore.
+Located seven miles southeast of Bangor, in Holden and Orrington, Fields Pond Audubon Center features a Nature Center, an 191-acre pond, and a 229-acre sanctuary with trails winding through field, wetland, forest, and lakeshore.

 The center offers dozens of public programs year-round, a Maine Audubon Nature Store, and day camps for children.
 The variety of habitats and trails at Fields Pond Audubon Center are ideal for nature study, wildlife-watching, walking, snowshoeing, and cross-country skiing.
 The visitor center is also available to rent for meetings, weddings, or other gatherings.